HSC 101

 Think of your child’s brain as a cup.
 Now imagine each sound, sight, and touch filling that cup with a drop of water.
 For most kids, the cup fills gradually.
 They can handle the drips.

 But for highly sensitive children, that cup overflows easily and quickly.
-This is why it’s essential to understand how overstimulation presents in children.
+This is why it’s essential to understand how overstimulation, also known as sensory overload, presents in children.
 Recognizing the signs can help parents and caregivers provide the necessary support.

 What’s fascinating is that research shows a possible connection between sensory processing difficulties and differences in brain structure.
 For instance, one study indicates children diagnosed with sensory processing disorder have quantifiable differences in their brain structure.
-These findings point to a biological basis for their struggle with sensory input, suggesting it’s not just something they can “get over.”
+These findings point to a biological basis for their struggle with sensory input, suggesting it’s more than just “being difficult.”

 Additionally, early childhood trauma has also been linked to brain changes impacting sensory processing and potentially leading to increased sensory overload later on.
 This research underscores how important it is to address any trauma a child may have experienced.
 Doing so can also help address post-traumatic stress disorder symptoms later on.